 You can use either the gcloud command line or the console to create a cluster.
 Click the appropriate tab for instructions.

-To create a cluster and enable it for Cloud Run on GKE:
+To create a cluster and enable it for Cloud Run for Anthos on Google Cloud:

 Go to the Google Kubernetes Engine page in the GCP Console: